pipeforce/pipeforce.github.io/docs/tutorials/110_create-pdf-stamp.md

 ## 3 - Extra: Send PDF inline via email

-A very often use case is, to put a stamp to a PDF and then send it via email to one or more recipients.
+A very often use case is, to put a stamp to a PDF, and then send it via email to one or more recipients.
 Because of this, we will show you here how to do so with the stamped PDF in the same pipeline:

 1. Open your pipeline `pdf-stamp` and change it to this: